jesusguz3/lis786-project/Anxiety.md

 image_alt: This is alt text
 ---
 {% include page-image.html %}
-Welcome to the page all about anxiety!
+**Welcome to the page all about anxiety!**
 {{ page.my_variable }}

+As you saw on the homepage, we already discussed a little bit what anxiety is.
+Here we will talk about that stuff again but go a little more in depth.
+Let's get started!

+**Recap of Symptoms**